mimescua/wepay-api/README.md

-# api-wepayu
+# WePay API
-A GraphQL-MongoDB API
+Payments & reports API using GraphQL and MongoDB. 🚀